Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Discussions

 \subsection{Teleportation of universal gate set}

-We now discuss applications of our frameworks above.
-For the unitary case, our method can be used to teleport universal gate sets.
+A computation is universal if the group $SU(2^n)$ can be realized for any integer $n$.
+The common approach to achieve universality is by gate-compiling based on universal gate sets~\cite{DN06}.
+Our method can be used to teleport unitary universal gate sets.
 Consider the popular Hadamard gate H, phase gate S, the so-called $Z^{1/4}$ gate T, CNOT, CZ, and Toffoli gate.
 One immediately notice that these gates are all symmetric matrices.
 We see above that symmetric unitary operators, for which $U=U^t$, can be teleported deterministically, and the byproduct are Pauli operators.
 Note a product of symmetric matrices are not symmetric in general.

 It is easy to check that the affine forms of H, S, CNOT, and CZ are (generalized) permutations since they are Clifford gates which preserve the Pauli group.
 A generalized permutation is a permutation which also allows entry of module 1 besides 1 itself.
 The T gate and Toffoli gate are not Clifford gates, and their affine forms are not permutations.
 Instead, the affine forms of them contains a Hadamard-like gate as a sub-matrix, which means, in the Heisenberg picture, they are able to generate superpositions of Pauli operators.
 This fact also generalize to the qudit case, with Hadamard replaced by Fourier transform operators.
 This serves as an intriguing fact regarding the origin of computational power of quantum computing.